biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 <br>

-Instead of a number, what if we try to have R print some *text* back to us?
+Instead of a number, what if we try to have R print some *text* (a character string) back to us?

 <div class="highlight">